 Did you now that the human body removes the most amounts of toxins through the lungs?
 So, take deeper breaths and make sure the air you are breathing in is as clean as possible.

 Breathing is an important component of detoxification.
-Toxins build up due to shallow breathing and inactivity.
-Engaging in activities such as deep breathing exercises is very important for removing toxin build up in our body.
+Toxins build-up due to shallow breathing and inactivity.
+Engaging in activities such as deep breathing exercises is very important for removing toxins build up in our body.
 This also delivers more oxygen through our bloodstream to various parts of our body to enable them to function better.

 The lungs are the primary way that our body controls blood pH levels.
 Maintaining an alkaline pH is essential; it assists in the absorption of nutrients and improves the immune system.
 People today are more aware of the benefits of alkaline food and alkaline water.
 The primary way that we have a healthy blood pH is through deep breathing into the lungs.

 Shallow breathing causes parts of the body to become almost stagnant, and it reduces the ability for the blood to get pumped to the brain and vital organs.
-So it’s really important to engage in some kind of physical activities which force us to take deeper breaths.
+So it’s really important to engage in some kind of physical activity which forces us to take deeper breaths.